George Herbert Walker III

 George Herbert Walker III (March 16, 1931 – January 18, 2020) was an American businessman, diplomat and philanthropist.
 Walker served as the United States Ambassador to Hungary from 2003 to 2006.
-He was a first cousin of President George H. W. Bush as well as first cousin once removed of President George W. Bush and former Florida Governor Jeb Bush.
+He was a first cousin of President George H. W. Bush as well as first cousin once removed of George W. Bush and Jeb Bush.

 Early life

 Walker was born in St. Louis on March 16, 1931.
 His paternal grandfather, George Herbert Walker, was the founder of G. H. Walker & Co., which is now part of the Merrill Lynch conglomerate; he also served as the President of W.A.
 Harriman Co.
 (1916-1929), which is now known as Brown Brothers Harriman & Co.
 Walker III was the son of Mary (Carter) and George Herbert Walker Jr., the cofounder of the New York Mets baseball team with Joan Whitney Payson.
 His first cousin, George Herbert Walker Bush, served as the President of the United States.

 Walker graduated from Yale University in 1953, where he was a member of Skull and Bones.
 He received a law degree from the Harvard Law School in 1955.
 He served in the U. S. Air Force for two years as staff judge advocate at Wright Patterson Air Force Base in Dayton, Ohio.